microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

             :term:`SupportsExtendedLockLength` property in :ref:`CheckFileInfo`.

+    Share URL
+        A Share URL is a URL to a webpage that is suitable for viewing a shared WOPI file or container.
+The URL should be appropriate for being launched in a web browser, but the experience is defined by the host.
+For example, the host may choose to have the URL navigate to the host's browse experience or to a preview of the file using Office Online or another file previewer.

+        A host may support different types of Share URLs that may be used for different purposes.
+For example, a particular Share URL type may not allow users to edit the file by using the Share URL.
+The list of possible types are defined under the :term:`SupportedShareUrlTypes` property.

     WOPISrc
         The WOPISrc (*WOPI Source*) is the URL used to execute WOPI operations on a file.
 It is a combination of the :ref:`Files endpoint` URL for the host along with a particular :term:`file ID`.
 The WOPISrc does *not*